Will-Dolan/ITP450-DataScience-Fall2024/week3/README.md

 ### Install Jupyter Kernel
 Follow the link to CARC Jupyter Kernel documentation: https://www.carc.usc.edu/user-guides/hpc-systems/software/jupyter-kernels and Look for the 'Conda' Section to install Jupyter Kernel.
 When you finish the installation, type 'exit' to exit from the interactive session.

+A Jupyter kernel is a computational engine that executes the code contained in Jupyter notebooks.
+Each notebook is connected to a specific kernel, which runs the code in the programming language chosen by the user.

+For example:

+	•	If you’re working in a Python notebook, it will be connected to a Python kernel, allowing Python code execution.
+	•	Similarly, Jupyter supports kernels for other languages, such as R, Julia, and MATLAB.

+The kernel manages the state of the notebook (such as variables, imports, and output), allowing you to run cells independently while maintaining continuity across the notebook.
+You can select or switch kernels from within the Jupyter interface.
 ```
 mamba install -c conda-forge ipykernel   # This will install ipykernel inside your Conda environment
 python -m ipykernel install --user --name torch-env --display-name "torch-env"     #This will link your Conda environment to OpenonDemand Jupyter Notebook Kernel